jhuckaby/pixl-request/README.md

 ## File Uploads

-To upload files, use `Request.post()` and include a `files` object with your options, containing key/pair pairs.
+To upload files, use `post()` and include a `files` object with your options, containing key/pair pairs.
 Each file needs an identifier key (POST field name), and a value which should be a path to the file on disk:

 ```javascript
 	request.post( 'http://myserver.com/api/upload', {